Farmland Partners (NYSE:FPI) Announces Quarterly Earnings Results

-Farmland Partners (NYSE:FPI – Get Rating) released its quarterly earnings results on Monday.
-The financial services provider reported $0.22 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.13 by $0.09, Yahoo Finance reports.
-Farmland Partners had a negative return on equity of 0.82% and a net margin of 0.05%.
-During the same quarter in the previous year, the company earned $0.16 EPS.
+Farmland Partners (NYSE:FPI – Get Rating) released its quarterly earnings data on Monday.
+The financial services provider reported $0.22 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.13 by $0.09, Yahoo Finance reports.
+Farmland Partners had a net margin of 0.05% and a negative return on equity of 0.82%.
+During the same quarter last year, the company earned $0.16 earnings per share.

-FPI has been the topic of several research reports.
-StockNews.com cut Farmland Partners from a “hold” rating to a “sell” rating in a report on Saturday.
-Zacks Investment Research upgraded Farmland Partners from a “strong sell” rating to a “hold” rating in a report on Tuesday, February 15th.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and an average target price of $12.50.
+Several equities analysts have commented on FPI shares.
+Zacks Investment Research upgraded shares of Farmland Partners from a “strong sell” rating to a “hold” rating in a research report on Tuesday, February 15th.
+StockNews.com lowered shares of Farmland Partners from a “hold” rating to a “sell” rating in a report on Saturday.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $12.50.

 Farmland Partners Company Profile (Get Rating)